PeculiarVentures/xadesjs/README.md

 | XAdES-A    | Yes                        | Yes                              | Yes                            | Yes                      | Yes                                      |

 - Only XAdES-BES is fully (as shown in **BOLD**) supported by XAdESjs
 - Other variants are supported by XAdESjs-PRO which is a layer on XAdESjs.
-It is availible under a commercial license,  [email](mailto:info@peculiarventures.com) for more information.
+XAdESjs-PRO is availible under a commercial license, [email](mailto:info@peculiarventures.com) for more information.

 ## COMPATABILITY